abhidesikan/madras-medley/content/book-reviews/sanghi-shakha.md

 ---
-title: "Sanghi Who Never Went To A Shakha by Rahul Roushan"
+title: "Sanghi Who Never Went To A Shakha by Rahul Roushan - Review by Abhishek Desikan"
 date: 2021-04-08T18:42:05-08:00
 draft: false
 ---